えいたんごクイズ

 Sometimes expedience compromises the quality of decisions.

-For expedience, they cut corners on the safety inspection.
+For the sake of expedience, they cut corners on the safety inspection.

 expedience の語源・成り立ち Etymology